Clarke Stadium – FC Edmonton

 Most of the rest of the stands are a little more subdued, but, FC Edmonton fans are dedicated, well-informed soccer fans who know their game, know when to cheer and when to boo.
 And they all seem to be out there having a good time, which is always a good thing.

 Getting to Clarke Stadium is fairly easy.

-There is a small parking lot to the south of the venue, but it is sufficient for the size of the crowd.
+There is a small parking lot to the south of the venue ($10), and a bit more parking for Commonwealth Stadium to the north but it is sufficient for the size of the crowd.

 The light rail transit system also has a stop right next to Commonwealth Stadium, about a block east of Clarke’s front gate, so getting to games using public transit is also an easy option.

 The front gates are on the back side of the main grandstand, with the two main concession stands located just inside those gates.
 This area can get badly congested when people are lined up at the concessions, making just getting into the facility a chore.
 The concourse then leads around to the stands themselves and the rest of the field, where you’ll find lots and lots of room, so you quickly go from dense crowds to wide spaces and ease of movement.
 The new stands on the east side can be reached by way of a huge pathway that surrounds the pitch which means getting around is not bad.

 Reserve seating in the grandstand as well as on the east side in the new stands will run you $28 a seat, while general admission seating is only $22 and children under 16 can get in for just $15.
 That’s a pretty reasonable price to see any professional sport.